DeXP/dexp.github.io/_posts/articles/2021-05-15-best-nintendo-switch-games.md

 {% include image path="animal-crossing.jpg" alt="Animal Crossing: New Horizons" link=true %}

 [Animal Crossing](https://www.nintendo.com/games/detail/animal-crossing-new-horizons-switch/) is a game where you just live.
 The closest analog is The Sims.
 But Animal Crossing is much more kind and relax.
 The game time is tied to a real life time.
-Usually it's good to spend around an hour in on day, and return back tomorrow.
+Usually it's good to spend around an hour in one day, and return back tomorrow.
 The game always brings you some nice events.
 Kindness and peace - those two words characterize the game.

 ### Super Mario Odyssey